isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

 ---
 title: Insert a content snippet from your data source
-description: Learn how to insert a content snippet from your data source
+description: Use data from your data source in AEM Guides.
+Learn how to insert a content snippet from your data source.
+Create a topic using the topic generator.
 ---

 # Use data from your data source